 Within 60 days after the request for an increase in the reimbursement rate is approved, each agency shall provide written notice to each nonadministrative employee who provides covered services of the compensation to which the employee is entitled.

 The act states that on and after July 1, 2020, the hourly minimum wage for persons who provide covered services for which an agency may receive reimbursement pursuant to the "Colorado Medical Assistance Act" is $12.41 per hour.

-Each agency shall track and report how it used any funding resulting from the increase using a reporting tool developed by HCPF.
-HCPF may recoup part or all of the funding resulting from the increase if HCPF determines that an agency:
+Each agency shall track and report how it used any funding resulting from the rate increase using a reporting tool developed by the department.
+The department may recoup from an agency part or all of the funding resulting from the rate increase if the department determines that the agency:

 - Did not use 100% of any funding resulting from the rate increase to increase compensation for nonadministrative employees for the 2019-20 fiscal year;

 - Did not use 85% of the funding resulting from the rate increase to increase compensation for nonadministrative employees for the 2020-21 fiscal year; or

 - Failed to track and report how it used any funds resulting from the increase in the reimbursement rate.

 The act requires the department and the department of public health and environment, in consultation with stakeholders, on or before January 1, 2020, to establish a process for reviewing and enforcing initial and ongoing training requirements for persons who provide covered services.